Ceiling Stain After a Leak – What to Do

 Let it dry fully – usually at least a week, often longer.
 We’ll advise when we’ve seen it.

-Do you fix the leak and the ceiling in Leeds?
+Do you deal with the source and the ceiling in Leeds?

 Yes.
-We trace and fix the leak, then patch and make good the ceiling – one team, one visit.
+We trace the source issue, carry out the corrective work, then patch and make good the ceiling with one accountable team.